MadSprayerDK/TwitchUtilities/README.md

 * Create checklists to use before and after streaming

 ## Channel Status
-* See the current status of the channel
+* See the current information of the channel
 * Interact with viewers via the chat
+* Change the Status or the Game

 ## Labels
 * Text to screen - Write some text directly to the stream